 As leaders, the way we navigate the ‘big moments’ in our teams’ lives matters enormously.
 That principle applies to pregnancy, illness, bereavement, marriage, and anything else that may be going on.
 Getting those moments right can build tremendous trust; getting them wrong can be disastrous.

-I wrote this post as I wrapped up my second parental leave in June – my second child was born in February 2020, and had at this point spent his entire life social distancing.
-In the last 18 months, I’ve managed a team member through parental leave, and been managed through parental leave, so my perspective is informed by ‘both sides’ of the conversation.
+I wrote this post as I wrapped up my second parental leave — my second child was born in February 2020.
+Within 18 months, I managed a team member through parental leave and was managed through parental leave, so my perspective is informed by ‘both sides’ of the conversation.

-This post is addressed to managers and offers guidance on how to navigate a team member’s pregnancy and parental leave in a way that maximises their chances of remaining happy and engaged at work.
+This post is addressed to managers and offers guidance on how to navigate a team member’s pregnancy and parental leave in a way that maximizes their chances of remaining happy and engaged at work.
 I haven’t addressed what your parental leave policy should be, since I assume most managers are working within an existing policy.
-The guidance in this post applies to all parents: women and men, birth parents and non-birth parents.
+The guidance in this post applies to all parents: all gender identities, birth parents, and non-birth parents.
 (I use the terms ‘expectant parent’ and ‘new parent’ to include anyone welcoming a new family member.)
 I write from the perspective of someone working in tech startups, where jobs tend to be full-time, and leave periods tend to range from 10–18 weeks (which I acknowledge is unusually generous here in the US).